Gabrielnero000/PBR-Playground/Welcome file.md

 Hey, welcome!

-This project is the register of my Physical Based Rendering (PBR) study, experiences and
+This project is the register of my Physical Based Rendering (PBR) study, experiences and interesting stuffs that i find
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1MDE3MTM5Ml19
+eyJoaXN0b3J5IjpbMTg2MjY4MjI4OF19
 -->